rzo42/Vic-20-Mini-Synth/README.md

 # Vic-20-Mini-Synth
-VIC-20 MINI SYNTH V.B.1.0
+VIC-20 MINI SYNTH V.B.1.0,
-BY RYAN LISTON
+BY RYAN LISTON,
-INCLUDING VIZNUTS PWP WAVEFORM ROUTINE
+INCLUDING VIZNUTS PWP WAVEFORM ROUTINE,
-WRITTEN IN BASIC AND ASSEMBLY
+WRITTEN IN BASIC AND ASSEMBLY,
-COMPILED WITH MOSPEED
+COMPILED WITH MOSPEED,
 AUGUST 11, 2021

 A simple monophonic synth application for the Commodore Vic-20 with 24k expanion.